peter21581/Hackintosh_Z390_Aorus_Pro_WiFi/README.md

 1. Connect HDMI cable to the integrated graphics output on the motherboard
 2. Insert macOS Installer USB drive into the USB 3.0 port adjacent to Ethernet connector
 3. Connect keyboard and mouse to USB 2.0 ports
+4. Remove any other SSD and Drives from your computer
+5. Remove 5700XT (That seems to work for me and allowed me to boot into the OS)

 ![Installation Connections](Screenshots/Install_Ports.png)